HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_improvements.md

 <!-- Required -->

 - As a **project maintainer**, I want:
-  - a streamlined way to manage site content, so that minor copy edits aren't blocked by (or detract from) engineering capacity
+  - a streamlined way to manage site content and content approvals, so that minor copy edits aren't blocked by (or detract from) engineering capacity
   - a mechanism to collect and store feedback from site visitors, so that we can solicit user input and questions throughout the project
 - As an **stakeholder whose primary language is not English**, I want:
   - the site contents to be translated into my primary language, so that I can understand how to use the simple.grants.gov without relying on automatic translations